Our Courses

 You can also find the material for our courses on the Bookdown websites.
 These are nice for referring back to the material.
 They also do not require making an account like Leanpub and Coursera.

 Check out our repositories if you want to see details about how we created our particular course, reuse our content (please give us attribution), or send us an issue or pull request.
 All content is licensed with CC-BY 4.0.
+You can find all of our repositories here.

 CurRent Courses